KaneCheshire/ShowTime/README.md

 ### Can I use this in production?
 Yes, I've never seen any weird crashes but it's never been stress tested, so to do so is at your own risk.

-### Why do I need to enable ShowTime now?
-In Swift 3, it was possible to automatically swizzle `UIWindow` without doing anything at start up.
-In Swift 4 that ability was removed which means one extra step is needed to kick off the swizzling to enable ShowTime.
-I figured the best place to do this is when you actually set ShowTime to be enabled, so as soon as you set `ShowTime.enabled` to either `.always` or  `.debugOnly`, ShowTime will do a one-time swizzle of `UIWindow` under the hood.

 ### Why would I want to show the number of multiple taps?
-The thing to remember here is that people watching a demo of your app don't know exactly what your fingers are doing, which is why ShowTime exists.
+People watching a demo of your app don't know exactly what your fingers are doing, so showing how many times you've tapped on a specific part of the screen really helps people understand the gestures you're carrying out.

 Double tapping makes sense if you're watching someone's hands, but often this can be easily missed if you're watching it on a screen.
 Showing the number of multiple taps by setting `ShowTime.shouldShowMultipleTapCount` to `true` shows a number inside the tap itself, clearly demonstrating to your audience that you just tapped twice (or more) in succession in the same place.